libavg/libavg/sphinxdoc/nodes.rst

         .. py:attribute:: threaded

             Whether to use separate threads to decode the video.
-The default is True.
-Setting this attribute to False makes seeking much quicker.
+The default is :keyword:`True`.
+Setting this attribute to :keyword:`False` makes seeking much quicker.
             On the other hand, it also disables audio and prevents libavg from distributing the CPU load over several cores of a multi-core computer.

         .. py:attribute:: volume